-In light of the above review, it seems that the Arab education system copes with an intricacy of problems and obstacles that hinder its educational activity and detrimentally influence its climate and achievements.
-This research stemmed from the understanding described in this review that educational leadership in the Arab education system faces three main categories of challenges: 1) Ministry of Education policy and being subjected to it; 2) Lack of resources in the education system in general and the Arab system in particular; 3) Cultural management patterns on the local level – the balance of power between the local municipality and the school and principal.
+In light of the above review, it seems that the Arab education system faces an intricate web of problems and obstacles that hinder its educational activity and detrimentally influence its climate and achievements.
+This study developed from the background described in this review, with the understanding that educational leadership in the Arab education system faces three main categories of challenges: 1) Ministry of Education policy and governance; 2) Lack of resources in the education system in general and the Arab system in particular; 3) Cultural management patterns on the local level – the balance of power between the local municipality and the school and principal.

-The complexity of these challenges forces Arab educational leaders to cope with ethical dilemmas, the solution of which is a key challenge to the educational reality, which we will try to understand by means of the Turbulence Theory suggested by Gross (2004).
-It might explain the action patterns of educational leaders in the Arab education system, which often tackles conflicting powers and stakeholders with contradictory or converging interests.
-According to Gross (ibid), change initiatives in this kind of system resemble a turbulence, and change involves different levels of coping by the individual school and the diversity it represents, the school community, Ministry of Education policy, and demands of local leadership such as the Follow-up Committee for Arab Education.
-Turbulence Theory maintains that change can be categorized by different difficulty levels: easy – such as diverse (socioeconomic) community services at school; intermediate – like integrating reform at school; and difficult – such as parents’ intense objection to a certain study program, vis-à-vis which the school must regain control before chaos reigns (Harvey et al., 2013).
-The degree of turbulence is determined by the stakeholders’ positionality regarding the proposed change; the flow of change in the organization (namely, the stakeholders’ reaction to the future change could intensify the turbulence or flow with it); and the organization’s struggle for equilibrium or standstill (Gross, 2004).
+The complexity of these challenges forces Arab educational leaders to cope with ethical dilemmas.
+In this study we attempt to understand their coping methods by means of the Turbulence Theory suggested by Gross (2004).
+This theory may explain the action patterns of educational leaders in the Arab education system as they cope with conflicting powers and stakeholders with contradictory or converging interests.
+According to Gross (ibid), change initiatives in this kind of system resemble turbulence, and change involves different levels of coping by the individual school and the diversity it represents, the school community, Ministry of Education policy, and demands of local leadership such as the Follow-up Committee for Arab Education.
+Turbulence Theory maintains that change can be categorized into different difficulty levels: easy – such as diverse (socioeconomic) community services at school; intermediate – like integrating reform at school; and difficult – such as parents’ intense objection to a certain study program, vis-à-vis which the school must regain control before chaos reigns (Harvey et al., 2013).
+The degree of turbulence is determined by the stakeholders’ positionality regarding the proposed change, the flow of change in the organization (that is, the stakeholders’ reaction to the future change may intensify the turbulence or flow with it), and the organization’s struggle for equilibrium or stasis (Gross, 2004).

-The description of this complexity formed the background and inspiration for the present investigation of the unique role of the Arab education system’s leadership in reducing the gaps in a turmoil-laden reality.
+The description of this complexity formed the background and inspiration for the present investigation of the unique role of the Arab education system’s leadership in reducing achievement gaps while facing a situation of constant turmoil.

-Given the above constraints, this research aimed to examine perceptions of administrative officers who have succeeded within a troubled education system, and consequently are able to lead curriculum reform to enhance Arab students’ achievements.
-More specifically, the following three questions were posed: (1) Which steps do education administrators in the Arab education system take to reduce underachievement of their students, widen circles of cooperation and empower change agents during crises that deepen achievement gaps between Arab and Jewish students?
-(2) Do Arab school superintendents and local government education offices understand their interplay with government policies as empowering or disempowering to improve exam scores and the cultural relevancy of the curriculum?
-(3) To what extent do the superintendents believe that a cultural change is required to empower them to empower school communities to become societal innovators for equity, peace and renewal?
+Given the constraints on educational leaders described above, this research aimed to examine perceptions of senior administrators who have succeeded within a troubled education system, and consequently are able to lead curriculum reform to enhance Arab students’ achievements.
+More specifically, the following three questions were posed: (1) What steps do education administrators in the Arab education system take to reduce underachievement among their students, widen circles of cooperation and empower change agents during crises that tend to deepen achievement gaps between Arab and Jewish students?
+(2) Do Arab school superintendents and local government education offices perceive government policies as empowering or disempowering of their efforts to improve exam scores and cultural relevancy of curricula?
+(3) To what extent do the superintendents believe that cultural change is required to empower them to help their school communities become societal innovators for equity, peace and renewal?

-Despite the abundance of studies that have addressed the challenges of the Arab education system in Israel, the issue of how the system’s leaders cope with the gaps in achievements has yet to be comprehensively studied.
+Despite the abundance of studies that have addressed the challenges of the Arab education system in Israel, the issue of how the system’s leaders address achievement gaps has yet to be comprehensively studied.
 The aim of this paper is to clarify educational administrators’ actions to reduce gaps in achievements between Jewish and Arab students in national and international exams.
 The study therefore examines perceptions of administrative officers who have succeeded within an education system with an Arab-Jewish achievement gap, and are consequently able to lead curriculum reform to enhance Arab students’ achievements.

 Methodology & Method